Comparison & Guides

 Vata Types: Caution Strongly Advised

-Vata dosha is characterised by lightness, mobility, and irregularity.
+Vata dosha is light, mobile, irregular.
 Vata types are generally the least suited to extended fasting.

 Why fasting may aggravate Vata: